Hello friends! Today I will tell you what bugs eat Coral Bells and how to deal with them.

 Vine weevils

 Black vine weevils (Otiorhynchus sulcatus) are the most common pests of Coral Bells.
-They have a small elongated black body and are most common in North America and Europe.
-This pest causes considerable damage not only to ornamental plants but also to agricultural crops.
+They have a small, elongated black body and are most common in North America and Europe.

-Usually, these pests are difficult to see because during the day they hide underground and only come out at night to feed.
-They eat the leaves of heuchera along the edge chaotically.
-It can also leave holes in the leaves.
+These pests are usually challenging to see because they hide underground during the day and only come out at night to feed.
+They eat the leaves, and you can see the result in the photo above.

-But it is not only the adults that destroy Coral Bells, the larvae do it as well.
+However, not only adults destroy coral bells; the larvae do it as well.
 In spring, the female lays about a thousand eggs in the ground.
 After some time, the larvae hatch and begin to destroy the roots.
-If nothing is done, the plant can be left without a root system.
+The plant can be left without a root system if nothing is done.

 Treatment:

-- If the larvae have damaged the roots, dig up the bush and wash them all out with water.
+- If the larvae have damaged the roots, dig up the bush and wash the root system with water.
 Don’t forget to kill the larvae.
-Then plant the heuchera in sterile soil.
+Then, plant the heuchera in sterile soil.

-- If the roots are completely destroyed, take cuttings and root them.
+- If the roots are destroyed, take cuttings and root them.

 Read more: How Do You Get Rid Of Weevils On Coral Bells?